rosemckeon/ploidy/README.md

 - When a diploid is selfing.
 - When the ovules belong to a triploid.

+**Modifications occur sequentially**, so for example: an increased fertilisaiton probability due to polyploid selfing may be overidden by a decreased fertilisation probability of having ovules that belong to a triploid.

 Parameters: `fertilisation_prob`, `uneven_matching_prob`, `selfing_polyploid_prob`, `selfing_diploid_prob`, `triploid_mum_prob`.

 ### Genetics